alfredpcleung/edunexus2-backend/docs/backend-overview.md

-# Backend Overview (Updated for EdNexus)
+# Edunexus2 Backend Overview

-This documentation provides a reference for the backend API, data models, authentication, and business logic.
-Share this with the frontend team for integration.
+This backend powers the Edunexus2 platform, providing a RESTful API for managing users, contacts, projects, and services.
+It uses Node.js, Express, and MongoDB Atlas, with JWT-based authentication and role-based authorization.

 ---

 ## Authentication & Authorization

-- JWT-based authentication.
+- JWT-based authentication for secure access.
 - Register and login return a JWT token (expires in 24h).
 - Protected routes require an Authorization header:
   `Authorization: Bearer <token>`
-- Middleware validates token and attaches user info to `req.user` (includes userId, email, isAdmin).
+- Middleware validates token and attaches user info to `req.user` (userId, email, isAdmin).
 - Only the resource owner or an admin (isAdmin: true) can update/delete resources.

 ---